-Illegal dumping takes many including dumping yard waste in a near by ditch, abandoning a vehicle, bush party or camping leftovers or dumping household or construction waste in the forest.
+Illegal dumping takes many forms including dumping yard waste in a near by ditch, abandoning a vehicle, bush party or camping leftovers or dumping household or construction waste in the forest.
 In every case, something is being placed where it doesn’t belong.
 Fines for illegal dumping are outlined in the Consolidated Municipal Ticket and Information Bylaw.
 They range from $100 under the Solid Waste Management Regulation Bylaw, up to $2,000 under the Offence Act.
-View Current Illegal Dumpsite Map
+View Current Illegal Dumpsite Map and Illegal Dumpsites Map 2002 - Present

 How to Report Illegal Dumping